esheldon/pycolumns/README.md

 A simple, efficient column-oriented, pythonic data store.

 The focus is currently on efficiency of reading and writing.
-The code is pure python but searching and reading data is fast due to the use of the fitsio package for column data and index data.
+Each table column can optionally be compressed, and be indexed for fast searches.
 Basic consistency is ensured for the columns in the table, but the database is not fully ACID.

 The storage is a simple directory with files on disk.
+The data for each column in a table are stored in separate files for simplicity and efficiency.

 Examples
 --------